- Do you want to move to Australia on a Sponsored Work Visa?

 The experience with PwC has been fantastic, everything from the work environment, work culture, people, etc.

-I settled in quickly and easily than I thought.
+I settled in more quickly and more easily than I thought.
 However, I never let myself forget the fact that I need to put in the effort to keep learning, keep moving and keep growing.
 It is what motivates me the most.

 I have spoken to people who want to find opportunities in Australia and I always tell them to get some experience under their belt before they actually start looking and applying for jobs.

 Any company would want candidates who can add some value to what they do.
 Having good experience and background is always beneficial especially when you have to compete with local talent.

 In terms of interviews, you do not actually need to prepare for them.

 If you prepare well for the jobs and engagements you work on, know what you’re doing, and are clear about the expectations from the job.
 There can be nothing else that can prepare you better.

 If you are on top of what you do, the confidence you will have oozes from you and people can observe that.